Lighthouse Quilters Guild

 The Treasurer shall have custody of all monies of the Guild including handling of all funds, with authority to deposit and disburse monies in the course of business of the Guild, subject to control by the Board of Directors; shall keep accurate records of all financial matters and shall prepare financial reports for presentation at all Board meetings, and quarterly at Guild membership meetings; shall prepare and submit a budget proposal for the upcoming year to the Board at the end of each fiscal year; and shall submit all records for audit at the end of the fiscal year and/or term of office.

-The Newsletter Editors shall be responsible for soliciting, gathering and editing material for a monthly newsletter with cooperation from the Board.
+The Newsletter Team shall be responsible for soliciting, gathering and editing material for a monthly newsletter with cooperation from the Board.
 The newsletter should be made available to the membership by e-mail or distribution by members to other members.
-The Newsletter Editors will oversee distribution.
+The Newsletter Team will oversee distribution.
+They are responsible for emailing the newsletter to the webmaster for inclusion on the website.

 Section 6.
 Hospitality

-The Hospitality Director shall set up monthly committees to supply and serve refreshments at each membership meeting; shall greet and welcome members and guests; and shall be responsible for all aspects of the Christmas party except the program for that meeting.
+The Hospitality Director shall set up monthly committees to supply and serve refreshments at each membership meeting; and shall be responsible for all aspects of the Christmas party except the program for that meeting.

 Section 7.
 Historian